Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

 \begin{theorem} Under the model (\ref{censor2})-(\ref{endo2}), let Assumption ID2 hold, then, $(\beta (\tau ),\alpha (\tau ))$ for $\tau \in \lbrack \tau _{L},\tau _{U}]$ is identified. \end{theorem}

-It is noteworthy that the involved unknown function makes the identification in Theorem 2.2 distinct from \citet{chen2018sequential}.
-Furthermore, \citet{wang2021moment} developed moment-based methods applicable only to censored quantile models with discrete or, at minimum one-sided bounded endogenous regressors.
-When the endogenous regressor is unbounded, moment-based estimators cannot be implemented via trimming, otherwise the underlying moment conditions are invalid.
-The proposed approach thus complements the existing literature in terms of accommodating unbounded endogenous regressors.
+It is remarkable that the moment-based method developed by \citet{wang2021moment} only applies to censored quantile models in which the endogenous regressor is discrete or, at minimum one-sided bounded.
+When the endogenous regressor is unbounded, the moment-based estimator cannot be implemented through the trimming technique, otherwise the fundamental moment condition is invalid.
+Our approach therefore complements the existing moment-based method in terms of accommodating unbounded endogenous regressors.